handeyeco/tech-blog/content/blog/pro-micro-midi-interface/index.md

 _**Disclaimer:** I don't know what I'm talking about.
 I'm a JavaScript dev who's just learning this stuff too.
 I'm sharing what I **think** I learned, but that doesn't make it the truth._

+Quick note: diyelectromusic.com has [a bunch of writeups](https://diyelectromusic.com/2022/03/22/arduino-and-usb-midi/) on doing stuff like this, so those posts would be good references too.

 ---

 It's been fun working with the [Denki Oto shield XL](https://www.denki-oto.com/store/p98/shieldXL_(DIY_norns_synthesizer_kit).html) - a small, scriptable computer for music and a clone of the [Monome Norns](https://monome.org/docs/norns/).
 As a programmer it's great to have an idea for some MIDI utility and, after a little bit of Lua programming, have the utility running on real hardware.